fhinkel/InteractiveShell/Readme.md

 npm start
 ```

-Interactive Shell is now running at [http://localhost:8002](http://localhost:8002).
+The web app is running at [http://localhost:8002](http://localhost:8002).
+Every Macaulay2 instance runs in a
+separate Docker container with limited resources and does not have access to your
+filesystem.
+Users can only access files inside their
+Docker container.

+### Without Virtualisation

 If you do not want to run the web app within a virtual machine, you can run it locally.
 You need Macaulay2,
 Node.js, npm, and Git.
 Start the web app with the following commands: